 When replacing less than four tires, it is ideal to replace them using the exact same tire.
 If the exact same tires are not available, be sure to replace them with tires that have the same load carrying capacity, speed rating, construction, and size.
-It is acceptable to use a tire that is not an exact match in these areas solely for temporary purposes, such as temporarily using your spare tire.
+It is acceptable to use a tire that is not an exact match in these areas solely for temporary purposes, like your spare tire.
 A tire with a different size, load carrying capacity, speed rating, or tread pattern can lead to poor handling and be unsafe in severe weather or emergency driving conditions.

-If for whatever reason you replace only two tires, we recommend installing the two new tires on the rear.
+If for any reason you replace only two tires, we recommend installing the two new tires on the rear.
 This helps maintain reliable traction in wet weather.
 If only one tire is being replaced, it is best to match it with the best of the three remaining tires and place them both on the rear axle.
 Learn more about replacing only two tires.

 Mixing Winter Tires

 It is important to avoid mixing winter tires with any other tire type, including summer and all-season tires.
 For the best winter performance, you should install winter tires on all four wheels.
 Learn more about winter tires and find the right choice for your vehicle.